scotthomas27/wavemaker-docs/index.md

 There is no _correct_ way to use Wavemaker.
 It is intended to be used the way **you** want to use it.

-While the writing tools do work together, you may prefer to just use one or two of them independently.
+While some of the writing tools listed below do work together, you may prefer to just use one or two of them independently.

 ### Writer